Iran confirms two missiles shot at Ukraine airliner | DW | 21.01.2020

 Flight PS752 crashed shortly after take-off from Tehran, en route to the Ukrainian capital of Kyiv.
 It was carrying 167 passengers and nine crew members from several countries, including 82 Iranians, 57 Canadians and 11 Ukrainians, according to officials.

-Tehran initially claimed the flight had experienced engine failure, before three days later admitting the plane was shot down.
+Tehran initially claimed the flight had experienced engine failure, before three days later admitting that its military had shot down the plane due to "human error."
 The flight was mistaken for a "hostile target" amid heightened tensions with the US after its military killed Iran's top general Qassem Soleimani.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up to receive it directly here.